CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 - Suppose the first query job status is `"status": "done"`, the second query is `"status": "running"`, and the third query `"status": "pending"`.
 If the second query fails for some reason, the job status changes to `"status": "failed"` and the last query will not be processed.
 It is indicated which query failed in the Multi Query batch job

-- If you delete the Multi Query batch job between queries, the job status changes to `"status": "cancelled"` for the Multi Query batch job, but each of the child queries are changed to `"status": "pending"` at the point after it was cancelled.
+- If you cancel the Multi Query batch job between queries, the job status changes to `"status": "cancelled"` for the Multi Query batch job, but each of the child queries are changed to `"status": "pending"` at the point after it was cancelled.
 This ensure that no query was cancelled, but the batch array was cancelled